ACCOMMODATIONS FOR EMPLOYEES

 Learn more about accessibility in the online environment:

-See the Creating Accessible Drupal Sites page for instructions with simple steps for making web pages that conform to accessibility standards in Drupal as well as using Siteimprove to test pages for accessibility compliance.
+Creating Accessible Drupal Sites page for instructions with simple steps for making web pages that conform to accessibility standards in Drupal as well as using Siteimprove to test pages for accessibility compliance.